drj11/zontem0/results.md

 be enough to move it up or down the ranking.
 For example, CRUTEM3 [BROHANETAL2006] also has 1998 as the
 warmest year, but CRUTEM4 [JONESETAL2010] does not.

-:todo:drj: much of what follows is discussion not results.

-Of the commonly available instrumental estimates of temperature change, the GISTEMP meteorological station analysis is the most appropriate for comparison for several reasons: no ocean data, zonal scheme, reference station method.
-Ocean data improves coverage, but comes with data homogenisation issues of their own [HANSENETAL1996].
-For simplicity's sake ZONTEM uses only metereological station data; a comparison with a dataset that combines metereological station data with ocean data wouldn't be a meaningful comparison in this context.

-The zonal scheme used by GISTEMP [HANSENETAL2006] is similar to the zonal scheme used by ZONTEM.
-In GISTEMP hemispheric and global averages are computed from zonal averages weighted by the area of the zone, which avoids giving too much weight to zones that are well-endowed with stations.
-Mitchell, 1963, discusses a similar approach, but other analyses of global temperature change do not generally incorporate this zonal idea.
-I encourage the curious to produce their own comparisons of ZONTEM and other analyses of global temperature change.

-ZONTEM uses the Reference Station
-Method [HANSENLEBEDEFF1987] to combine data from several metereological stations.
-I expect the method used to combine stations to only make a small difference to global trends [VOSEETAL2005], and again I encourage the curious to modify ZONTEM to use a different method of combining stations.